 e) to be able to prove active presence and participation in Spanish society.

 4) Religious groups that are merely inscribed in the Register of Religious Groups.
 This subject has been recently regulated by the Royal Decree 594/2015 of 3 July 2015.
+This inscription has very limited effects but at least allows full legal recognition of a group of people as a “religious group”.

 The situation of religious minorities in Spain is not fully satisfactory.
 De lege ferenda, I would propose the adoption of a model of “common legislation” for all religious groups.
 The strong distinction between groups with an Agreement of Cooperation with the State, and those without, is not fair.
 The lack of political will to sign agreements with new religious groups (like, for instance, Orthodox Christians) has intensified a distinction which is not justified.
 This common model should be in line with the constitutional principles of freedom of conscience and public neutrality.